dask/dask/docs/source/deploying.rst

 - `Dask Cloud Provider <https://cloudprovider.dask.org/en/latest/>`_: a pure and simple OSS solution that sets up Dask workers on cloud VMs, supporting AWS, GCP, Azure, and also other commercial clouds like Hetzner and Digital Ocean.

-- `Dask-Yarn <https://yarn.dask.org>`_: deploys Dask on legacy YARN clusters, such as can be set up with AWS EMR or Google Cloud Dataproc
+- `Dask-Yarn <https://yarn.dask.org>`_: deploys Dask on legacy YARN clusters, such as can be set up with AWS EMR or Google Cloud Dataproc.

 See :doc:`deploying-cloud` for more details.